refskeggbrewing/refskeggbrewing.github.io/enameling/etching.md

 We didn't experiment with anything else, but there are other ways to do the same thing.
-A lot of people who etch using electricity use a copper nitrate electrolytic solution.[@ETCH:1] This has the key benefit of being self-replenishing.
+A lot of people who etch using electricity use a copper nitrate electrolytic solution.
+This has the key benefit of being self-replenishing.
 However, it is more of a hassle to dispose of than Ferric Chloride.